-|The basis Of Comparison Between WebSocket vs REST||
+|The basis Of Comparison||

-|HTTP||Use of HTTP occurs in initial connection.||HTTP is a common protocol in RESTful web services.|
+|HTTP||The use of HTTP occurs in the initial connection.||HTTP is a common protocol in RESTful web services.|

 |Communication||Bi-directional in nature.||Uni-directional in nature.|

-|Nature||Socket-based concept.||Resources based concept, rather than commands.|
+|Nature||Socket-based concept.||Resources-based concept, rather than commands.|

-|Scenario||Real-time chat application.||Lots of getting request.|
+|Scenario||Real-time chat application.||Lots of getting requests.|

-|Dependency||Rely on IP address and Port number.||Based on the HTTP protocol and uses HTTP methods to relay data.|
+|Dependency||Rely on IP address and port number.||Based on the HTTP protocol and uses HTTP methods to relay data.|

-|Cost||Cost of communication is lower.||Cost of communication is comparatively higher than WebSocket.|
+|Cost||The cost of communication is lower.||The cost of communication is comparatively higher than WebSocket.|

 |Performance||Better with high loads.||Great for occasional communication.|

-|State||WebSocket is a stateful protocol.||REST is based on HTTP which is a stateless protocol.|
+|State||WebSocket is a stateful protocol.||REST is based on HTTP, which is a stateless protocol.|